 The data explorer app was completed over a short 2- to 3-week period and was built as part of a data visualization course.
-This project was selected as several team members are also board game enthusiasts (myself included) making development a fun process.
+This project was selected as several team members are also board game enthusiasts (myself included).
 Our goal was to create an app that we could actually use as well as a side project to continue tinkering with.
 It was also a good opportunity to use a dimensionality reduction technique on non-numeric data to support data visualizations.

-So far I’ve found the app to be quite useful for exploring board games that I might be interested in … although there’s already improvements we’re considering!
+So far I’ve found the app to be quite useful for exploring board games that I might be interested in … although there’s improvements we’re considering.

 The project uses board game data compiled from the BoardGameGeek website.
-BoardGameGeek is an online resource/community providing information on game features (game categories, mechanics, min/max playtime etc.) and user ratings for each game in the database.
+BoardGameGeek is an online resource/community providing information on game features (game categories, mechanics, min/max playtime etc.) as well as user ratings for each game in the database.

 Features from the dataset selected for the app include:

-- Category: such as Card Game, Horror, Space Exploration
+- Category: Card Game, Horror, Space Exploration, etc

-- Mechanic: such as Hand Management, Dice Rolling, Area Control
+- Mechanic: Hand Management, Dice Rolling, Area Control, etc

-- Publisher: such as Fantasy Flight Games, Milton Bradley, Awaken Realms
+- Publisher: Fantasy Flight Games, Milton Bradley, Awaken Realms, etc

 - User Ratings: